 See a sneak preview of CCHRC’s Air Source Heat Pump presentation to be given at the Rural Energy Conference in Anchorage in May.
 Building Science Research Director Colin Craven outlines some of the opportunities and hurdles for air source heat pumps in Alaska.

-In the north lab is a prototype heating system that locks together heating and ventilation—two crucial elements of life in Alaska.
+A new prototype system developed by CCHRC locks together heating and ventilation—two crucial elements of life in Alaska.

 CCHRC researchers developed the integrated heating and ventilation system, called BrHEAThe, to ensure that new energy efficient homes are getting ample fresh air.

-As homes are being built tighter in Alaska to save energy, less air is able to leak into or out of the building, so things like water vapor and chemicals generated from cooking or furniture can be trapped inside.
-Without ventilation, these can build up to harmful levels for both occupant health and building durability.
+As homes are being built tighter in Alaska to save energy, less air is able to leak into or out of the building, so things like water vapor and chemicals generated from cooking or off-gassing furniture can be trapped inside.
+Without ventilation, they can build up to harmful levels for both humans and buildings.

-Some occupants are wary of mechanical ventilation, such as fans or heat recovery ventilators (HRV), because they can replace heated air with cooler air.
-As a result, some homeowners turn off or disable their ventilation systems.
+Some Alaska homeowners are wary of mechanical ventilation, such as fans or heat recovery ventilators (HRVs), because they use electricity and replace heated air with cooler air.
+As a result, some people turn off or disable their ventilation systems.

-The BrHEAThe system marries together heating and ventilation so that incoming air is always hot and fresh.
+The BrHEAThe system marries heating and ventilation so that incoming air is always hot and fresh.

 Here’s how it works.

-Fresh air comes in through the HRV and recovers some heat from outgoing stale air.
-Then it enters a filter box and passes through a heat exchanger, robbing heat from a loop that’s connected to a boiler.
+The HRV brings in fresh air and recovers most of the heat from outgoing stale air.
+The fresh air enters a filter box and then passes through a heat exchanger, absorbing heat from a coil connected to a boiler.

-The heated air is then distributed through ductwork throughout the home.
+The heated air is then distributed via ductwork throughout the home.